 - Geopolitics of Climate Change & the Dynamics of International Energy Transitions

 - Development and Delivery of UK Energy and Climate Policies, Regulation & Finance

 - Innovation & Technologies to Enable to a Sustainable ‘Net Zero’ Energy Economy

 - Evaluating the ‘Licence To Operate’ for Organisations in the Context of Climate Change

-3. Continuity for participating organisations via an active, established senior practitioner network, and informal advisory support for members of the WEF network provided throughout the year bolstered by Outreach briefings.
+- Continuity for participating organisations via an active, established senior practitioner network, and informal advisory support for members of the WEF network provided throughout the year augmented by Outreach briefings.

-WEF’s operational support comes from via 75+ annual industry subscriptions that enable the WEF to convene the right expert constituency from across the political, industrial, financial and NGO domains, thereby forming the WEF’s cross-silo constituency.
-Organisationally the WEF is set up to run as a microbusiness to administer the programme, via a small secretariat under the Directorship of Chris Lambert, with all webinars and seminars kindly hosted by various WEF members, and the Outreach film briefings produced centrally by the WEF.
-We allow access to WEF to be used transferrably within participating organisations, and we aim to maintain WEF subs well below commercial rates to cover our operational costs.
+WEF’s operational support comes from a wide range of industry participants via 75+ annual subscriptions that enable the WEF to convene an equal number of experts from across the public sector and NGO domains, thereby forming the WEF’s deliberative cross-silo constituency that covers most of the UK’s energy and climate value chain.
+Organisationally the WEF is set up to run as a microbusiness to administer the programme, via a small secretariat under the Directorship of Chris Lambert, with all seminars and webinars kindly hosted by various WEF members.